conan-io/conan-io.github.io/_posts/2024-06-24-Introducing-vendoring-packages.markdown

     ERROR: Package 'lib_a/1.0' not resolved: Unable to find 'lib_a/1.0' in remotes.
     ```

-    As expected, an error package not resolved is thrown when forcing building the vendored package if we do not have access to its dependencies.
+    As expected, an "Error: Package 'lib_a/1.0' not resolved" is raised when
+    forcing the build of the vendored package if we do not have access to its
+    dependencies.

 ### Proxy vendor for Extra Privacy